tor-oscar/beaglebone-xenomai/beaglebone-xenomai-debian.md

 (*NOTE: This process of rolling back to the particular committ may not be necessary.
 However in my (Sagar's) case, not rolling back resulted in many errors while applying the patches from the repository and I was too lazy to debug them all :P*)

 However, all patches from this repository do not apply cleanly due to some (very minor) issues.
-However, applying the meta-beaglebone-xenomai.patch from the beaglebone-xenomai repository (see previous sub-section) fixes this
+Applying the meta-beaglebone-xenomai.patch from the beaglebone-xenomai repository (see previous sub-section) fixes this

 	patch -p1 < ~/bbb/beaglebone-xenomai/meta-beaglebone-xenomai.patch

-(*NOTE: the meta-beaglebone-xenomai.patch contains patches for three files, and one of which was missing from my meta-beagleboard repository as prepared so far.
+(*NOTE: the meta-beaglebone-xenomai.patch contains patches for three files, one of which was missing from my meta-beagleboard repository as prepared so far.
 So I (Sagar) simply did not apply the patch for this file.*)

 ### 1.2.5 Apply meta-beagleboard patches to kernel sources